sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_3.rst

    Select the 5 ``C`` variables and transfer them into the ``Factors`` box under the “Conscientiousness” label.

--  Create another new Factor in the ‘Factors’ box and label it “Extraversion”.
+-  Create another new Factor in the ``Factors`` box and label it “Extraversion”.
    Select the 5 ``E`` variables and transfer them into the ``Factors`` box under the “Extraversion” label.

--  Create another new Factor in the ‘Factors’ box and label it “Neuroticism”.
+-  Create another new Factor in the ``Factors`` box and label it “Neuroticism”.
    Select the 5 ``N`` variables and transfer them into the ``Factors`` box under the “Neuroticism” label.

--  Create another new Factor in the ‘Factors’ box and label it “Openness”.
+-  Create another new Factor in the ``Factors`` box and label it “Openness”.
    Select the 5 ``O`` variables and transfer them into the ``Factors`` box under the “Openness” label.